★ Best Pokemon Tier List

 |

-Agatha’s team is mostly Ghost-type with some Poison-types.
-Dark and Ghost-type moves are highly effective, with attacks like Bite, Thief, or Feint Attack helping cover weaknesses.
+Agatha’s team specializes on Ghost and Poison-types.
+Dark and Ghost-type moves are highly effective, with attacks like Bite, Thief, or Feint Attack being good examples.

 | Pokemon | Type | Abilities | Moves |